The 3x+1 problem: An annotated bibliography (1963--1999) (sorted by author): Bibliography

 The article gives some brief history of work on the $3x+1$ problem.
 It mentions at second hand a statement of P. Erd\H{o}s regarding the $3x+1$ problem: ``Mathematics is not yet ripe enough for such questions.''

 The $3x+1$ problem is stated as Problem 2.
 Problem 3 concerns cycles in the original Collatz problem, for which see Klamkin (1963).
-Problem 4 asks the question : Let S be the smallest set of positive integers containing $1$ which is closed under $x \mapsto 2x$, $x \mapsto 3x+2$, $x \mapsto 6x+3$.
+Problem 4 asks the question due to Klarner (1982): Let S be the smallest set of positive integers containing $1$ which is closed under $x \mapsto 2x$, $x \mapsto 3x+2$, $x \mapsto 6x+3$.
 Does this set have a positive lower density?

 \item Richard K. Guy (1983b), {\em Conway's prime producing machine}, Math.
 Magazine {\bf 56} (1983), 26--33.
 (MR 84j:10008). \\

 This paper gives a function $g(\cdot)$ of the type in Conway (1972) having the follwing property.
 If $p_j$ denotes the $j$-th prime, given in increasing order, then starting from the value $n= 2^{p_j}$ and iterating under $g(\cdot)$, the first power of $2$ that is encountered in the iteration is $ 2^{p_{j+1}}$.